yixqiao/JLearn/README.md

 - Easily access and change internals of the neural network
 - Fast implementation of matrices
 - Basic data processing
-- Various me.yixqiao.losses and optimizers
+- Various losses and optimizers